Surveying the Landscape of Ethics-Focused Design Methods: Findings

 \subsection{RQ\#1: Operationalization of Ethics}

 In this subsection, we identify how ethics or values were operationalized in these methods.
-We describe this operationalization through two properties: 1) the \textit{core} of the method and 2) \textit{the ethical framework(s)} activated in the method.
+We describe this operationalization through a property called the \textit{core} of the method; and 2) \textit{the ethical framework(s)} mapped to be activated in the method.